deletosh/alfred-bluesky/readme.md

 ## Features

 - 🚀 Post to Bluesky instantly from Alfred
-- 🔒 Secure credential management with environment variables or local storage
+- 🔒 Secure credential management through Alfred's configuration
 - 🔔 Real-time posting feedback
 - ⚡ Fast and lightweight
 - 🛠️ Easy to set up and configure